Emanuele Pirro: Sportscars

 After his debut in endurance races at the young age of 19 winning in his class with the Lancia Beta Montecarlo Gr.5 at the 24 Hours of Daytona, winning the Kyalami 9 Hours and a terrible experience at Le Mans the same year, he scarcely participated in these races except sporadic appearances in Japan, first with a Nissan Gr.C at the Fuji 1000 km and with a Porsche 962 Gr.C at the Suzuka 1000 km.
 That is until his return to Le Mans in 1998 with a McLaren F1 alongside Dindo Capello and Thomas Bscher ending with a retirement.
 In 1999 Audi unveiled the R8R with which he scored his first of a record breaking nine consecutive podiums at the French classic.
 In 2000 along with Tom Kristensen and Frank Biela he scored the first of three consecutive wins with the new Audi R8.
 In 2006 together with Frank Biela and Marco Werner he became the first driver to win the 24 Hours of Le Mans with a diesel car, repeating the win in the following year.
 In 2008 he announced the end of his racing career with Audi sportscars.
 Between the years of 1999 and 2008 he won five 24 Hours of Le Mans, two ALMS championships, two 12 Hours of Sebring and three Petit Le Mans.
-After 2008 he competed in a number of additional races including a 12 Hours of Sebring and 24 Hours of Le Mans with Drayson Racing in a Lola-Judd LMP1 car, the 24 hours of the Nuerburgring with an Audi R8 GT3, the 2011 Gold Coast 500 in the Australian V8 Supercars Championship.
+After 2008 he competed in a number of additional races including a 12 Hours of Sebring and 24 Hours of Le Mans with Drayson Racing in a Lola-Judd LMP1 car, the 24 hours of the Nürburgring with an Audi R8 GT3, the 2011 Gold Coast 500 in the Australian V8 Supercars Championship.

 After racing

 He regularly competes in historic racing.
 In 2010 Pirro won the Monaco Historic Grand Prix in the Formula 3 Class.

 In roles still linked to motorsport, he serves as a Brand Ambassador for Audi, and is a member of; FIA Drivers’ Commission, FIA Circuits’ Commission, FIA Historic Motorsport Commission, ACI Circuits and Safety Commission.
 In addition, he is the President of the Italian Karting Commission, and Vice President of the Grand Prix Drivers’ Club and the Club des Pilotes des 24 Heures du Mans.
 He is also a Steward for F1 races, TV pundit and is a frequent guest speaker at events hosted by multinational companies.

+In 2015, he entered the first round of the British Universities Karting Championship alongside his two sons.

 He owns the Faloria Mountain Spa Resort, a 5-star hotel in Cortina d’Ampezzo.

 Finally he has been a regular player for over 25 years in the Nazionale Piloti football team and the “Star Team for the Children” for Prince Albert of Monaco as well as taking part in other charity events.

+He also became the Director of the McLaren Racing Driver Development program.